 You will have access to a comprehensive support system to help you make the transition to Higher Education.

-From the outset, you will be assigned your own Personal Tutor who will get to know you as you progress through your studies, providing academic and welfare advice, encouraging you and offering assistance in any areas you may feel you need extra support to make the most of your potential and your time here at Birmingham.
+- Personal tutors - You will be assigned your own personal tutor who will get to know you as you progress through your studies.
+They will provide academic support and advice to enable you to make the most of your time here at Birmingham.